 One caveat: I don't want to fall victim to the Luddite fallacy, which is the prediction throughout history that new technologies would erode the value of human labor, cause mass unemployment, and more.

 Those predictions have repeatedly been proven wrong, and could be proven wrong again with AI.
 The answer will ultimately turn on complex economic factors that are difficult to predict a priori.
 So instead of making predictions about what the impacts of AI will be, I merely want to assert that there are plausible reasons to worry about the gains from AI.

 How we intend to pursue the Windfall Clause

 Our goal is to optimally distribute the gains from AI, and I've shared some reasons why we think that goal is worth pursuing.
 Now I’ll talk about our mechanism for pursuing it, which is the Windfall Clause.

 In a phrase, the Windfall Clause is an ex ante commitment to share extreme benefits from AI.
-I'm calling it an “ex ante commitment” because it's something that we want [companies working on ] to agree to before [any firm] reaches, or comes close to reaching, extreme benefits.
+I'm calling it an “ex ante commitment” because it's something that we want [companies working on AI] to agree to before [any firm] reaches, or comes close to reaching, extreme benefits.